wrose001/employee-directory/README.md

 # employee-directory

-The functionality of this Budget Tracker application allows users to add expenses and deposits either online or offline.
-When transactions occur offline, these populate when the app is brought back online.
-A stand alone manifest allows users to save to their smartphone homescreen as an app.
+The functionality of this employee directory allows users to view non-sensitive data for all employees of a given company, including a photo, first/last name, department, title, email, and gender.
+Users can filter the list of 100 employees by last name in the search bar.
+Moreover, font awesome icons next to the First Name and Last Name column titles indicate that users can sort (i.e., in ascending or descending order) employees in alphabetical or reverse-alphabetical order by first or last name.
+An employee directory is a standard feature of most company websites and is greatly beneficial to internal or external stakeholders attempting to contact or gather non-sensitive data on employees within a large organization.

 ### Included Files